BxCppDev/Bayeux/doc/InstallationReports/Bayeux/Xubuntu14.04-a/bayeux-trunk_xubuntu14.04-a_report.rst

 Configure Bayeux
 --------------------------

-  1. Make sure Cadfaelbrew is setup on  your system.
-If you follow the Cadfaelbrew installation  report available from the  Cadfael wiki page, you just have to invoke:
+  1. Make sure CadfaelBrew is setup on  your system.
+If you follow the CadfaelBrew installation  report available from the  Cadfael wiki page, you just have to invoke:

 .. code:: sh

    $ brewsh
 ..

 or :

 .. code:: sh

    $ do_cadfaelbrew_setup
 ..

   2. Create a build directory and cd in it: